Block Libraries

 Using Block Libraries in a Dataflow

 - Attach a Library Version: To use blocks from a block library in a dataflow, attach an approved library version to the specific dataflow version you are working on.
-You can attach either a global or an oraganization specific library.
+You can attach either a global or an organisation-specific library.
 This attachment happens at the dataflow version level, ensuring that all blocks within that dataflow version consistently use the same library version.

 - Import Blocks: Once a library version is attached, you can import any block from that library onto your dataflow canvas using Import from Library from the block option.